 - How much exercise do you get at school?
-Prompt the youth to think about how much time they spend in gym class, and how much time outside for recess.
+Prompt them to think about how much time they spend in gym class, and how much time outside for recess.
 Ask them if that adds up to one hour a day.
 You may want to add up the amount of time mentioned on the board.

 - How much exercise do you get when you’re home after school?
 If young people say that they don’t get much exercise after school, ask them what they do instead of exercise.
-Ask them what their favorite exercise is and plan how they can do more of it.
-They could turn off the television after 7pm, encourage the family to go on a walk before or after dinner or go outdoors and play with their friends.
+Ask what their favorite exercise is and plan how they can do more of it.
+They could turn off the television after 7 p.m., encourage the family to go on a walk before or after dinner, or go outdoors and play with their friends.

 - What about exercise on the weekends?
-Ask the young people to make a list.
+Ask the kids to make a list.
 Make sure they remember things like soccer, dance, etc., in addition to playing outside with friends.
-In fact, it can be anything that involves moving your body, like going for a bike ride, walking the dog, running, helping in the yard, going to ballet class, going to soccer practice, gym class, anything that gets your body moving.
-After the young people make their lists, ask them to write down times during the day that they can add these exercises to what they’re already doing so that they reach one hour a day.
+In fact, it can be anything that involves moving your body, like going for a bike ride, walking the dog, running, helping in the yard, ballet class, soccer practice, gym class—anything that gets your body moving.
+After the kids make their lists, ask them to write downtimes during the day that they can add these exercises to what they’re already doing so that they reach one hour a day.

-Encourage young people to try lots of different activities and simple exercises for kids at least one time, even if they don’t think they will be very good at them.
+After this exercise lesson is complete, encourage the group to try more simple exercises for kids at least one time, even if they don’t think they will be very good at them.
 Remind them that you don’t have to think you’re good at something to enjoy and to benefit from it.
 If they stay open to new possibilities they may be surprised by what they discover.